phillthetechguy/AzureVMLab/README.md

 <h2>Description</h2>
 This project consists of me creating and configuring the settings of a Virtual Machine in Azure.
-This is a step by step documentation of everything i did to set up and deploy the VM for this project.
+This is a step by step documentation of everything i did to set up and deploy the machine for this project.
 <br />